 this would be better:

 echo function_to_run(); // Awesome!!

-Note that you may need to look at any arguments that are passed.
-I’ll probably have to look at some examples and update this article if the question comes up.
+Note that you may need to look at any arguments that are passed, especially for more complex shortcodes.

 There’s one other possibility – and in my opinion, I’ve saved the best for last.

 What if the callback happens to be inside an object class?
 (For example, WP-Members shortcodes are all in a class specifically for the shortcodes.)
 Then it may be tricky to be able to access the callback directly, since you need the object to be invoked.